I'm being greeted with this wide open yawn right as the program starts.

 And what Rand Paul is upset about is the domestic drone program that everybody in the regime says is perfectly fine.

-Eric Holder, the attorney general, refused to say that Americans cannot be killed on American soil by a drone.
+Eric Holder, the Attorney General, refused to say that Americans cannot be killed on American soil by a drone.

 Obama runs the kill list.

-And they've they've they've really hyped this.
+They've really hyped this.

-You know, they've the media made a big deal out of Obama personally choosing targets on the drone kill list.
+You know, the media made a big deal out of Obama personally choosing targets on the drone kill list.

 All liberals are, not just Obama.

-And so they want to make him look like a big tough guy, John Wayne.
+And so they want to make him look like a big, tough guy, John Wayne.

 He's got the kill list.